trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 Runs some or all tests within the `test/` directory as specified.
 See the section on [Testing your contracts](/docs/getting_started/testing) for more information.

-Parameters:
+Options:

 * `<test_file>`: Name of the test file to be run.
-Can include path information if the file does not exist in the current directory.
+Can include path information if the file does not exist in the current directory. (required)

-Optional parameters:

 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
 * `--network <name>`: Specify the network to use, using artifacts specific to that network.
 Network name must exist in the configuration.
 * `--verbose-rpc`: Log communication between Truffle and the Ethereum client.